RaghadAlshammari03/SpeachToTextWeb/README.md

 - JavaScript: For handling speech recognition and dynamic content updates.
 - PHP: For server-side processing and saving data to a database.
 - Web Speech API: For speech recognition functionality.
-- XMLHttpRequest: For sending data to the server asynchronously.

 ## 💻 Code Explanation